projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 #.
 If the verification is successful in the eMMC RPMB controller, the
    data will be written into the storage device.

-The work flow of authenticated data read is very similar to this flow above in reverse order.
+The workflow of authenticated data read is very similar to this flow above in reverse order.

 Note that there are some security considerations in this architecture: